 Protect Your Deposits and Help Underserved Communities

 How?
 By placing funds with a Community Development Financial Institution (CDFI)1 bank that offers CDARS.
-When you do this, the bank can use the full amount of your funds to make loans in the local community—loans for critical initiatives, like producing affordable housing, financing small businesses, creating jobs, and expanding neighborhood facilities that provide much-needed services for low-income families.2
+When you do this, the bank can use the full amount of your funds to make loans in an economically disadvantaged community—loans for critical initiatives, like producing affordable housing, financing small businesses, creating jobs, and expanding neighborhood facilities that provide much-needed services for low-income families.2

-CDARS enables large-dollar depositors (large corporations, nonprofits, small business owners, public entities, and individuals) to put excess cash balances to work in CDs—interest-bearing deposits with access to multi-million-dollar FDIC insurance through a single bank relationship.
-See how CDARS works.
+CDARS enables large-dollar depositors (including large corporations, nonprofits, small business owners, public entities, and individuals) to put excess cash balances to work in CDs—interest-bearing deposits with access to multi-million-dollar FDIC insurance through a single bank relationship.
+See How CDARS Works.